KonstantinRyabov/KonstantinRyabov/README.md

 - 🌱 I use R, SQL in work and in my own projects.
 R helps me to prepare data and economy my time.
 Also R community have useful libraries([tidyverse](https://www.tidyverse.org/) + [data.table](https://rdatatable.gitlab.io/data.table/)), which
 I use in my usual practice.
-- 💬 Ask me about R, tidyverse
+- 💬 Ask me about R, tidyverse, data.table
 - 📫 How to reach me: [@_KonstantinR_](https://twitter.com/_KonstantinR_)